 - Your therapist tells you what to do and how to live your life.

-Many insurance companies provide limited coverage for psychotherapy—often as few as 6-12 sessions.
+In the U.S., for example, many insurance companies provide limited coverage for psychotherapy—often as few as 6-12 sessions.
 Read through your plan carefully to see what benefits you have.
 Some types of mental health professionals might not be covered.
 You may need a referral through your primary care physician.

 Affordable therapy and counseling options